Varun-Krishnan1/AutomatedEssayScoring/README.md

 1. Make sure our filename column in each of our tools-filtered.csv files are in the same order.
 This is done with OrderRows.py and the correctly ordered CSV filse are saved in SampleEssaysFeaturesTruncCheatingNormalizedFilteredOrdered/
 2. Re-validate we didn't lose any features, feature order, or our overall shape when re-ordering the rows by running ValidatingInput.py
-3. Use Model Testing/model_classifier.py and choose which rubric to use.
+3. Use Model Testing/model_classifier.py and global variables depending on the rubric used.
 This script will then save the predicted labels in PredictedLabels/
+   - This script loads in their pre-trained model for a given rubric they trained on and then uses that model to predict a given Markign Key from the sample essays

 From original paper regarding scoring:

 > For D7, the resolved rubric scores were computed by adding the human raters’ rubric scores.
 Hence, each human rater gave a score between 0 and 3 for each rubric (Ideas, Organization, Style, and Conventions; see Table 3).
 Subsequently, the two scores were added together, yielding a rubric score between 0 and 6.
 Finally, the holistic score was determined according to the following formula: HS = R1 + R2 + R3 + (2 ∗ R4), for a score ranging from 0 to 30.

 ## 9. Evaluate generated scores for our essays from rubric_score_classifier

 The Evaluating is done in Model Testing/evaluate_preds.py